dusty-phillips/macabre/README.md

 ## Contributing

-Are you insane?

-Sweet, me too.

 PRs are welcome.

 The main entry point is `macabre.gleam`, which handles all file loading and other side effects.

 The compiler is pure gleam.
 Most of the work happens in `transformer.gleam` and `generator.gleam`.
 The former converts the Gleam AST to a Python AST, the latter generates python code.
 There are tons of helper functions in various other files.